 Hersh Shefrin holds the Mario Belotti Chair in the Department of Finance at Santa Clara University's Leavey School of Business.
 Professor Shefrin is a pioneer of behavioral finance.
 He has published widely in the area and writes for both academics and practitioners.
 Professor Shefrin regularly teaches behavioral finance to both undergraduates and graduates.
-He often speaks on the subject to portfolio managers, security analysts, and financial planners both in the U.S. and abroad.
-In addition, he is frequently interviewed by the media on financial matters, writes occasional blogs for Forbes and the Huffington Post, and can be followed on Twitter at @HershShefrin.
+He often speaks on the subject to portfolio managers, security analysts, risk managers, and financial planners both in the U.S. and abroad.
+In addition, he is frequently interviewed by the media on financial matters, writes a regular blog for Forbes, occasional blogs for the Huffington Post and Vox, and can be followed on Twitter at @HershShefrin.

-Professor Shefrin's latest book Behavioral Risk Management was published in December 2015.
+Professor Shefrin's book Behavioral Risk Management was published in 2016.
 This book argues that the most important risk management disasters in the preceding fifteen years all have psychological pitfalls at their root.
-Examples abound: the global financial crisis, the nuclear meltdown at Fukushima Daiichi in Japan which led that country to close down all of its nuclear power plants for several years, the BP Deepwater Horizon disaster in the Gulf of Mexico, and the WHO's late response to the Ebola epidemic that erupted in 2014.
+Examples abound: humans’ inadequate response to climate change, the global financial crisis, the nuclear meltdown at Fukushima Daiichi in Japan which led that country to close down all of its nuclear power plants for several years, the BP Deepwater Horizon disaster in the Gulf of Mexico, and the WHO's late response to the Ebola epidemic that erupted in 2014.
 Collectively, the examples in the book illustrate a series of do's and don'ts for addressing psychological issues in risk management.
 Updates to the published version can be found at this link.

 In 2008, Elsevier published the second edition of Professor Shefrin’s book A Behavioral Approach to Asset Pricing.
 BAAP is the first systematic analysis of how behavioral assumptions impact the pricing kernel that lies at the heart of modern asset pricing theory.
 The book provides a unified behavioral treatment of the pricing of equities, options, fixed income securities, and mean-variance portfolios.